 The Millennium Project at Southwark Cathedral

-The project went on to win a RIBA National Award and a Civil Trust Awards Commendation.
+The project went on to win a RIBA National Award, a Civil Trust Awards Commendation, and a Landscape Institute award for access.

 Client: Southwark Cathedral